DevExpress/devextreme-documentation/includes/tutorials-editors-create-an-editor.md

 ---

-Run the code and ensure the {WidgetName} is displayed and its drop-down list says "No data to display."
+Run the code and ensure the {WidgetName} is displayed, and its drop-down list says "No data to display."
 In the next step, we will add a data source.